 The AIHEC Club reached out to Jim Rains, PhD., expressing their concerns in a letter.
 The main points in the letter were that the club disagreed with excluding students based on academic probation that didn’t factor in their cumulative grade point average, that active AIHEC members were not prioritized, and that AIHEC Club’s coaches were limited in the decision making.
-The AIHEC Club also felt that the unspoken attitude spurring these changes stemmed from an expectation for Haskell to bring back trophies.
+The AIHEC Club also felt that the unspoken attitude spurring these changes stemmed from an expectation for HINU to bring back trophies.

-When pressed with questions, the administration defaulted and answered that all misunderstandings were taken care of at the meeting which allowed for previously excluded AIHEC Club members to be considered for the final student selection.
+When pressed with questions, the administration emailed that all misunderstandings were taken care of at the meeting which allowed for previously excluded AIHEC Club members to be considered for the final student selection according to the club.

-Daniel Wildcat, PhD., acting President, said “…we are attempting to make sure we have the broadest student and university participation possible in as many competitions as possible.
+Daniel Wildcat, PhD., acting President, wrote “…we are attempting to make sure we have the broadest student and university participation possible in as many competitions as possible.
 I have full confidence that the process and determination of student participation will be fair.
 We should expect nothing less.
 We do appreciate the AIHEC student club participation and are thankful for their enthusiasm”.

 What was not answered were questions regarding the legitimacy of the Student Government Association approving the sanctioning packet that included AIHEC’s policies that alluded to authority to organize and oversee Haskell student participation at the AIHEC Student Conferences.
 This raises the question of whether the student government has the authority to delegate to a student organization to oversee student interests when funding is provided by the administration who is wanting the most bang for its buck.

 AIHEC conference was canceled due to COVID-19 response efforts.